sdc-china/IDA-doc/_posts/2018-10-17-administration-settings-configuration.md

 Search Depth | Search (and comparison) depth of Coach/Coach View

-## Set K8s configuration
+## Set Kubernetes configuration

-You can runtime update k8s configuration in IDA, after that you can use the new k8s server on Selenium Grid Configuration.
-Only test for Openshift 4.3.

-  1. Click Administrator tab, then switch to Settings tab.
-  2. Scroll down to K8s tab and fill out form according to below table:
+The Kubernetes configuration is used to create Containerized Selenium Grid Server.
+Tested on Openshift 4.x.

      ![][administrator_k8s_setting]{:width="100%"}